Sayghamsari/daftarrabet/replit.md

 The system includes features for assignment management, attendance tracking, online classrooms, question banks, examinations, study materials, counseling sessions, and AI-driven insights.
 It supports Persian (Farsi) language and is built with modern web technologies for both frontend and backend operations.

+## Recent Changes
+- Project name officially changed from "Taraz" to "دفتر رابط" across all platform components
+- Enhanced Persian typography system with Dana, Shabnam, Sahel, and Vazir fonts
+- Created comprehensive About Us and Contact pages with full Persian content
+- Added public routing for landing, about, and contact pages (accessible without login)
+- Fixed HTML language settings to Persian (fa) with RTL direction
+- Implemented proper navigation between public pages

 # User Preferences

 Preferred communication style: Simple, everyday language.